Despatch is currently taking around 4-7 working days.

 Sugar Snap pod walls are fleshy like a Runner Bean so can be eaten whole when young, raw or cooked, or later can be shelled like normal peas.
 The plant grows to a height of approximately 150cm.
+The peas are full sized peas and not flat like some other pea varieties.
+These are a favourite to grow as they have a long growing season due to them bearing well in both hot and colder seasons.
+Sugar snaps can be used in stir fry dishes, casseroles or eaten raw.

 Many young people today have never seen a pea-pod and only recognise peas if they come out of a plastic bag!
 We think this is a sad state of affairs because when grown fresh, peas are a totally different vegetable to those that are frozen.
 To get the sweetest flavour, peas are best cooked when picked young and cooked within 30 minutes of harvest, before the sugar has turned to starch.